apache/celeborn/docs/developers/sbt.md

 > project celeborn-client
 > package

-$ # or you can build the spark-core module with sbt directly using:
+$ # Or, you can build the celeborn-client module with sbt directly using:
 $ build/sbt celeborn-client/package
 ```